AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 rand::thread_rng().fill_bytes(&mut rnd);
 ```

-## MEDIUM: A bigger key size than 128 bits can be used for the encryption.
+## MEDIUM: A bigger key size than 128 bits can be used for the encryption

 line 34: